NHES and ELMI agency logos

 Total, Private plus Government

-Schools students attend: Monroe operates grades K-8; grades 9-12 are tuitioned to the State of Vermont (St. Johnsbury) SAU 77
+Schools students attend: Monroe operates grades K-8; grades 9-12 are tuitioned to the State of Vermont (St. Johnsbury Academy) SAU 77

-Career Technology Center(s): River Bend Career and Technical Center, Bradford VT Region: 4
+Career Technology Center(s): River Bend Career & Technical Center (VT)

 Number of Schools 1